mitchcieminski/studentgovernment/student_government_bylaws.md

 #### Section 3.
 Call to Action.

 An annual Call to Action will be sent to the Student Body in the first two weeks of classes each school year.
 This Call to Action will inform the Student Body of the core-discussion mailing list, of the locations of the Transparency Documents, of the elected members of the Student Government, and of the planned open meeting times of the Student Government and its Committees.

+### Article 14.
+Amendment Provisions.

+#### Section 1.
+Community Representation Amendment.

+The Community Representation Amendment changes CORe representation at a time when the elections for Senior, Junior, and Sophomore Class Representative have already occurred.
+Therefore, if this amendment is approved by the Student Government, the Senior Class Representative, Junior Class Representative, and Sophomore Class Representative will take office immediately and without an election as the Representative for the Community of 2012, Representative for the Community of 2013, and the Representative for the Community of 2014 respectively.

+This section becomes irrelevant immediately after it takes effect and may be removed from the Student Government By-Laws at that time.